AlejandroFuentePinero/job-intelligence-engine/README.md

 In practice, reproducibility comes from two things: the chapter pipelines that build and validate their outputs, and the app build step that gathers the required artefacts across the project into a single “app-ready” surface.
 That means the recommender, explanations, and upskilling views are not standalone scripts—they are assembled from upstream pipeline outputs that encode the market signal learned from the data.

 The intent is decision support, not hiring guarantees.
 The engine summarises patterns in job-posting data and converts them into interpretable ranking and gap signals; it is useful for prioritising roles and planning upskilling, but it should not be interpreted as causal claims about what any specific employer will do.
-Deeper evaluation, assumptions, and limitations are documented in `docs/technical_report.md`.
+Deeper evaluation, assumptions, and limitations are documented in `docs/narrative/technical_report.md`.

+**Limitations (high level)**
+- **Job ads are noisy proxies:** postings reflect stated requirements, not actual hiring decisions.
+- **Dataset bias:** coverage is limited to the Kaggle sources and their time/region mix.
+- **Skills are text-derived:** extracted tokens can miss context (e.g., “nice to have” vs “required”).
+- **Salary fields are imperfect:** compensation is sparse/heterogeneous and may be parsed or imputed.
+- **Decision support, not causality:** outputs are correlational signals to guide targeting and upskilling.

 <details>
   <summary><strong>Pipeline map (full system overview)</strong></summary>

   ![Job Intelligence Engine — full pipeline map](docs/narrative/figures/visual_overview.png)
 </details>

 ## Data and licensing